Skip to content

 Next Steps

-Now that you've made your first Beamable Request, you can take a look at the Technical Overview page so you can understand more about how the SDK is structured and identify the best path to using it in your game.
-Also, take a look at our Samples, they are a valuable source of practical information and good reference for implement your game.
+Now that you've made your first Beamable Request, you can take a look at the Technical Overview page to understand more about how the SDK is structured and identify the best path to using it in your game.

 • When reporting an issue to us, try to reproduce the issue with the logs of the relevant systems set to Verbose and attach them to your report.
 It usually helps us A LOT.